sethmlarson/picklepipe/README.rst

     :target: https://saythanks.io/to/SethMichaelLarson
     :alt: Say Thanks to the Maintainers

 Python pickling protocol over any network interface.
+Also provides a basic interface to implement your own serializing pipes.

+This project was started and released in under 24 hours while I was on holiday break.

 Getting Started with PicklePipe
 -------------------------------